acweathersby/radlr/README.md

 RADLR provides a range of tools to define, develop, and integrate DSLs in a variety of programming environments.

-> Perquisite: Insure the Rust toolkit is installed before proceeding with the following
+> Perquisite: Ensure the Rust toolkit is installed before proceeding with the following

 # Install